Marker Logo

 Topics and series.
 This historical marker is listed in this topic list: Notable Buildings.
 In addition, it is included in the National Historic Landmarks series list.
 A significant historical year for this entry is 1914.

 Location.
-36° 3.444′ N, 112° 8.449′ W. Marker is in Grand Canyon National Park, Arizona, in Coconino County.
-Marker is along the South Rim walkway, about 200 feet southeast of the studio, off Village Loop Drive in Grand Canyon Village.
-Touch for map.
-Marker is in this post office area: Grand Canyon AZ 86023, United States of America.
-Touch for directions.
+This marker has been replaced by another marker nearby.
+It was located near 36° 3.444′ N, 112° 8.449′ W. Marker was in Grand Canyon National Park, Arizona, in Coconino County.
+It could be reached from Village Loop Drive.
+Marker is along the South Rim walkway, about 200 feet southeast

 Paid Advertisement